 The government of Pakistan built a small port in Gwadar in 1988-1992.
 Later in 2002 – 2006, the port was expanded to a four-berth port with the help of China so that China can ship its trading goods to the Middle East and Europe.

-China invested immensely in the port to make it functional and efficient to serve its purpose for which Pakistan put the port on lease to China for 50 years in 2013.
+China invested immensely in the port to make it functional and efficient to serve its purpose for which Pakistan put Gawadar port on lease to China for 50 years in 2013.
 Today, the Gwadar port is controlled and administered by the Chinese government.

 Gwadar city juts southward into the Arabian Sea and holds many small pleasures.
 It is an important fishing and trade center.
 Sardines and sharks are the major species that are fished here.
 The main industrial concern in the town is a fish-processing factory as salt to preserve the fish is obtained by the evaporation of seawater.
+The power of the two nations combined and the money being ploughed into the region therefore makes Gwadar property investment a shrewd consideration and the perfect time to secure Gwadar plots.

 The hinterland adjacent to the north of the town is drained by several small streams including the River Dasht.
 Major crops in the area are wheat, jowar (sorghum), dates, and barley.
 Livestock is raised here by the locals as well.
 Gwadar is connected with Turbat in the northeast and Pasni in the east by roads.
 The total population of the city is around 50,000.
 For more information click here.